residential green building

 Note: Another green building certification, which is widely considered to be an even higher bar to reach than LEED Platinum, is the Living Building Challenge.
 To date, three projects have achieved the Living Building Challenge certification: the Tyson Living Learning Center in Eureka, Missouri; the Omega Center for Sustainable Living in Rhinebeck, New York (which also got a LEED Platinum certification); and the Eco-Sense home in Victoria, British Columbia.

-Please click here to see The Green Spotlight’s more recent update and analysis (from January 2012).
+UPDATE: Please click here for The Green Spotlight’s more recent update and analysis (from January 2012).

 Share